nextstrain/ncov/nextstrain_profiles/nextstrain-gisaid/nextstrain_description.md

  - maintain the prefix `hCoV-19/` in the names of viral isolates
  - disable download of full metadata TSV and provide instead an acknowledgments TSV in the "Download Data" link at the bottom of the page
  - refrain from sharing alignments or other intermediate files computed in our pipeline

+#### Reusing code or images

+All source code for Auspice, the visualization tool, is freely available under the terms of the [GNU Affero General Public License](https://github.com/nextstrain/auspice/blob/HEAD/LICENSE.txt).

+Screenshots may be used under a [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/) and attribution to nextstrain.org must be provided.
+A high-quality download option is available by clicking the **DOWNLOAD DATA** button at the bottom of the page and selecting **SCREENSHOT (SVG)**.